Bylaws of the Faculty, Department of Astrophysical and Planetary Sciences

 Article II.
 Departmental Governance:

-3. The normal term of office of the Chair shall be three years.
+- The normal term of office of the Chair shall be three years.

-4. The Chair shall be a tenured Professor or Associate Professor of the Department.
+- The Chair shall be a tenured Professor or Associate Professor of the Department.

-B. Associate Chairs
+- Associate Chairs

-4. The Associate Chair of Undergraduate Education shall oversee all aspects of the APS undergraduate program.
-He/she reports to the Chair.
-He/she is to be a member of or chair of the Undergraduate Curriculum Committee (Article IV.C.3).
-He/she coordinates the efforts and monitors the progress of standing and ad hoc committees that affect the APS undergraduate program including mentoring programs.
-He/she assigns peer review visits of all APS classes.
+- The Associate Chair of Undergraduate Education shall oversee all aspects of the APS undergraduate program.
+They report to the Chair.
+They shall serve as chair of the Undergraduate Curriculum and Concerns Committee (Article IV.C.2.iii).
+They shall coordinate the efforts and monitor the progress of standing and ad hoc committees that affect the APS undergraduate program.
+They shall assign peer review visits of all APS classes.

-5. Associate Chair of Graduate Education shall oversee all aspects of the APS graduate program.
-He/she reports to the Chair.
-He/she is to be a member of or chair of the Graduate Admissions Committee (ArticleIV.C.1) and the Curriculum Committee (Article IV.4).
-He/she coordinates the efforts and monitors the progress of standing and ad hoc committees that affect the APS graduate program.
-He/she is to annually review the progress of graduate students, approve and/or assign graduate exam and thesis committees.
+- The Associate Chair of Graduate Education shall oversee all aspects of the APS graduate program.
+They report to the Chair.
+They shall serve as a member of or chair of the Graduate Admissions Committee (Article IV.C.2.i) and as chair of the Graduate Curriculum and Concerns Committee (Article IV.C.2.iv).
+They shall coordinate the efforts and monitor the progress of standing and ad hoc committees that affect the APS graduate program.
+They shall ensure that annual progress reviews of graduate students are conducted, approve graduate exam and thesis committees.